Painter, Sculptor, Author, Set designer, Actor

 - Larry Rivers interviews, 1960 Mar.
 5 & Apr.
 16

-- Image Gallery items from other collections related to Rivers, Larry
+- Image and Media Gallery items from other collections related to Rivers, Larry

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Larry Rivers, 1968 November 2, Archives of American Art, Smithsonian Institution.